Welcome to our gallery focusing on the beautifully eclectic Dovercourt project, a home designed by Stephane Chamard.

 This large, open home office houses a large fireplace, minimalist desk, and floating wall-mounted music shelving.
 In this space, a subtle burst of red appears atop the shelving.

-The master bedroom mixes dark hued bedding, drapes, and armchair with light surroundings.
+The primary bedroom mixes dark hued bedding, drapes, and armchair with light surroundings.
 A wall-size array of album covers by The Smiths adds a personalized, artistic touch.

 The bathroom features a mixture of traditional and modern elements, including a table-style vanity with curved vessel sink.
 White shelving holds a set of white glass vessels at left.

-The master bath houses this traditional claw-foot tub over micro-tile flooring.
+The primary bath houses this traditional claw-foot tub over micro-tile flooring.
 White shelving and drapes brighten the space.

 The bathroom houses an oversized mirror against a full height marble wall, with a pair of pedestal sinks in white below.